-Spoiler Alert: This profile will detail the history of the Seven Kingdoms prior to the beginning of the first season (and first book).
+Spoiler Alert: While written just before the sixth season, this profile will detail the history of the Seven Kingdoms prior to the beginning of the first season (and first book).
 It will not reveal any major plot points, however some minor spoilers may be hinted at.
 When it comes to differences between the show and the books, we follow the show.

 Explore millennia of history from the Dawn Age all the way to the reign of King Robert Baratheon.
 Welcome to the Seven Kingdoms…